Joey Wendle Player Props: Marlins vs. White Sox

 Joey Wendle At The Plate

-- Wendle is batting .250 with six doubles, two triples, a home run and seven walks.
+- Wendle has six doubles, two triples, a home run and seven walks while hitting .247.

-- Wendle enters this game on a six-game hitting streak.
-During his last outings, he's hitting .368 with one homer.
+- Wendle enters this game on a seven-game hitting streak.
+In his last games, he's hitting .350 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.